PDM4AR/exercises/docs/07-optimization.md

   </tr>
 </table>

-##  Optimize your voyage to the *Two Slices*
+## Problem overview

-You are the captain of a pirate ship attempting to travel through the *Short Route*, a misleading name for a dangerous area of the oceans, to reach the *Two Slices*, the legendary pirate treasure which lies on the last island of the *Short Route*.
+> You are the captain of a pirate ship and you desire to travel through the *Short Route*, a misleading name for a dangerous area of the oceans filled with islands, to attempt to reach the *Two Slices*, the legendary pirate treasure which lies on the last island of the *Short Route*.

-The *Short Route* is an agglomerate of islands divided into *N* different groups, which will be called archipelagos from now on.
-Apart from the first and last archipelago which contains only one island each, all of the other archipelagos have the same *k* number of islands.

-## Task - TBD better
+In this exercise you will learn how to shape an optimization problem, i.e. translating concepts from the textual to the mathematical and programming realm.

-The map is an agglomerate of islands divided into *N* different groups, which will be called archipelagos from now on, identified with a number from *0* to *N-1*.
+The environment of the problem is a 2D map composed of islands each with its own features.
+The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
 Archipelagos n.
 0 (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
 All of the other archipelagos (from n.
 1 to n. *N-2*) are composed of the same amount *k* of islands.
 Hence, the total number of islands is 1+(*N-2*)*k*+1 = (*N-2*)*k*+2.
 The islands are identified by a unique id, ranging from 0 to (*N-2*)*k*+1.
 They also have another id to know to which archipelagos they belong.
 Note that the distance of an island to other islands, or to the centroid of the archipelagos, is irrelevant in determining its archipelago of
-Your job is to compute a voyage plan (an ordered list of islands to be visited) that starts from the first archipelago and ends at the last archipelago, optimizing for some specific costs while satifying some constraints.
+Your job is to compute a voyage plan (an ordered list of islands to be visited) that starts from the first archipelago and ends at the last archipelago, optimized for a specific cost while satifying some constraints.

 Here you can see two examples of correct planned voyages:

 ![example 1](https://user-images.githubusercontent.com/79461707/193420646-368a6b22-6271-420b-bbec-6afe73f6bb68.png)
 ![example 2](https://user-images.githubusercontent.com/79461707/193420649-e604125d-4781-4058-b17f-376d60ba687e.png)

-You have to implement the optimization inside the function `solve_milp` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py).
+You have to implement the optimization inside the function `solve_optimization` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py).
 The input you receive is a `ProblemVoyage` structure, and you have to output back a `ProblemSolution` structure.
-Through the `ProblemVoyage` input you have access to the different active constraints and to the particular cost your voyage plan must satisfy and optimize.
+Through the `ProblemVoyage` input you have access to the different active constraints and the specific cost your voyage plan must satisfy and optimize.

 ---